Breucopter/datasift-stats-extractor/README.md

 DataSift Stats Extractor
 ========================

-Utility script to aggregate data points from a DataSift JSON file.
+Utility script to aggregate data points from a DataSift JSON file and generate CSV files.

 See http://www.benh.co.uk/datasift/extracting-insight-from-datasift-data/ for use cases an examples.

-This utility has 3 main functions:
-  - Extract specific data points and build a set of CSV files for simple insight and analysis
-  - Generate a static web application providing basic insight and the ability to download the extracted CSV data - <strong>WORK IN PROGRESS</strong>
-  - Upload the web application to S3 making it easily accessible remotely - <strong>WORK IN PROGRESS</strong>

 ## Supported Extractors